Empirical View

 By the mid-20th century, the energy mix had diversified significantly; coal overtook traditional biofuels and oil was up to around 20 percent.
 By 1960 the world had moved into nuclear electricity production.
 Finally, today’s renewables (modern biofuels, wind, and solar) are relatively new, not appearing until the 1980-90s.
 Other renewable sources, such as geothermal and marine technologies, have not been included because levels of production are so small.

-In 2015, the world consumed 525 exajoules of primary energy- more than 25 times more than in 1800.
+In 2015, the world consumed 146,000 terrawatt-hours (TWh) of primary energy- more than 25 times more than in 1800.
 But it is often today’s energy mix, rather than levels of consumption that people find surprising.
-Whilst some may have the impression that global renewables account for a large share of energy consumption, but they remain small.1 If we include modern biofuels and hydropower, it is still less than five percent.
-Undoubtedly we have a long way to go if we are to transition from a fossil fuel dominated energy mix to a low-carbon one.
-Investment and the production of renewable technology is growing, however, as we cover in several sections of this entry.
+While some may have the impression that renewables account for a large share of global energy consumption, their total contribution in fact remains small.1 Even if we include modern biofuels and hydropower, it is still less than five percent.
+We have a long way to go if we are to transition from a fossil fuel dominated energy mix to a low-carbon one.
+Investment and the production of renewable technology is growing, however, as we show in this entry.

 How are total levels of consumption distributed across the world’s regions?
 In the chart below we see primary energy consumption from 1965-2015 aggregated by continental regions.
 Note that this dataset only includes commercially-traded fuels (coal, oil and gas), nuclear, and modern renewables.
 This means traditional biofuels are not included; as a result, figures are likely to be a small underestimate for regions (predominantly Africa and developing Asia) where populations still strongly rely on traditional biomass as a primary fuel source.